MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/analytics/analytics-solutions-teradata.md

 ## Performance-tuning recommendations

 The platforms have some differences when it comes to optimization.
-In the following list of performance-tuning recommendations, lower-level implementation differences between Teradata and Azure Synapse, and alternatives for your migration, are highlighted:
+In the following list of performance-tuning recommendations, lower-level implementation differences between Teradata and Azure Synapse and alternatives for your migration are highlighted:

 - **Data distribution options**:  In Azure, you can set the data distribution methods for individual tables.
 The purpose of the functionality is to reduce the amount of data that moves between processing nodes when a query is executed.

   For large table/large table joins, hash distributing in one or both (ideally, both) tables on the join columns helps ensure that join processing can be performed locally because the data rows to be joined are already colocated on the same processing node.

   Azure Synapse provides an additional way to achieve local joins for small table/large table joins (often called a *dimension table/fact table join* in a star schema model).
 You replicate the smaller table across all nodes, thereby ensuring that any value of the join key for the larger table has a matching dimension row that's locally available.
-The overhead of replicating the dimension table is relatively low if the tables are not large.
+The overhead of replicating the dimension table is relatively low if the tables aren't large.
 In this case, using the hash distribution approach described earlier is preferable.

 - **Data indexing**: Azure Synapse provides various indexing options, but the options are different in operation and usage from indexing options in Teradata.
 To learn about the indexing options in Azure Synapse, see [Design tables in an Azure Synapse pool](https://docs.microsoft.com/azure/synapse-analytics/sql-data-warehouse/ql-data-warehouse-tables-overview).